Quick links to sections below…

 A good quality hotel located in the center of town, making it ideal for walking around the city, shopping, restaurants… There is no need for a taxi.
-The Kalahari Sands Hotel in Windhoek has a casino, restaurant and bar.
+The Avani in Windhoek has a casino, restaurant and bar.
 Prices are more on par with international hotel rates.

 Gustav Voigts Centre

 Hilton Windhoek Hotel

 Set in the heart of Namibia’s capital city, Windhoek, the contemporary Hilton Windhoek Hotel is conveniently close to a variety of historical and tourist attractions.
 All of the modern Guest Rooms and Suites at this hotel are decorated in a warm, contemporary African style.